Gymnasium (school): Nordic and Baltic countries

+Denmark

-In Denmark (see also Gymnasium (Denmark)), there are four kinds of gymnasiums: STX (Regular Examination Programme), HHX (Higher Business Examination Programme), HTX (Higher Technical Examination Programme) and HF (Higher Preparatory Examination Programme).
+In Denmark, there are four kinds of gymnasiums: STX (Regular Examination Programme), HHX (Higher Business Examination Programme), HTX (Higher Technical Examination Programme) and HF (Higher Preparatory Examination Programme).
 HF is only two years, instead of the three required for STX, HHX, and HTX.
 All different types of gymnasiums (except for HF) theoretically gives the same eligibility for university.
 However, because of the different subjects offered, students may be better qualified in an area of further study.
 E.g. HHX students have subjects that make them more eligible for studies such as business studies or economics at university, while HTX offer applied science and mathematics that benefit studies in Science or Engineering.
 There is also EUX, which takes four to five years and ends with both the HTX (or HHX for EUX-business) exam and status as a journeyman of a craft.
 Compared to the somewhat equivalent A-levels in the UK, Danish gymnasiums have more mandatory subjects.
-The subjects are divided into levels, where A-levels usually run through all three years, B-levels usually two years and C-levels one year (apart from PE which exists as a C-level lasting tree years).
+The subjects are divided into levels, where A-levels usually run through all three years, B-levels usually two years and C-levels one year (apart from PE which exists as a C-level lasting three years).

+Sweden

 In Sweden, there are two different kinds of branches of studies: the first branch focuses on giving a vocational education while the second branch focuses on giving preparation for higher education.
 While students from both branches can go on to study at a university, students of the vocational branch graduate with a degree within their attended program.
-There are 18 national programs, 12 vocational and 6 preparatory.
+There are 18 national programs, 12 vocational, and 6 preparatory.

+Faroe Islands

 In the Faroe Islands, there are also four kinds of gymnasiums, which are the equivalents of the Danish programmes: Studentaskúli (equivalent to STX), Handilsskúli (HHX), Tekniski skúli (HTX) and HF (HF).
 Studentaskúli and HF are usually located at the same institutions as can be seen in the name of the institute in Eysturoy: Studentaskúlin og HF-skeiðið í Eysturoy.

+Greenland

 In Greenland, there is a single kind of gymnasium, Ilinniarnertuunngorniarneq/Den gymnasiale Uddannelse, that replaced the earlier Greenlandic Secondary Education Programme (GU), the Greenland Higher Commercial Examination Programme (HHX) and the Greenland education to Higher Technical Examination Programme (HTX), which were based on the Danish system.
 This program allows a more flexible Greenland gymnasium, where students based on a common foundation course can choose between different fields of study that meet the individual student's abilities and interests.
-The course is offered in Aasiaat, Nuuk, Sisimiut and Qaqortoq, with one in Ilulissat to be opened in 2015, latest in 2016 if approved by Inatsisartut.
+The course is offered in Aasiaat, Nuuk, Sisimiut, and Qaqortoq, with one in Ilulissat to be opened in 2015, latest in 2016 if approved by Inatsisartut.

+Finland

 In Finland, the admissions to gymnasiums are competitive, the accepted people comprising 51% of the age group.
 The gymnasiums concludes with the matriculation examination, an exam whose grades are the main criteria for university admissions.